gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

 ### Samples - Our Working Material

 To prevent overwhelming the client or significantly impacting performance, *Cloud Dataprep* generates one or more samples of the data for display and manipulation in the client application.
-Of course, You can change the size of samples, the scope of the sample, and the method by which the sample is created.
+Of course, you can change the size of samples, the scope of the sample, and the method by which the sample is created.

 *Cloud Dataprep* support serveral types of samples:
 * **First rows samples** - taken from the first set of rows in the transformed dataset based on the current cursor location in the recipe